Globox1997/LevelZ/README.md

 The "block" list has to have the id of the locked blocks.\
 The player can still break those blocks but it won't drop anything and the blockbreaking process is 50% slower (by default).

+Check out the exampleDatapack folder for an example how it can look like.\
+Every level is set to 0 in this pack.